Skip to main content

 What ChatGPT prompts should I use for course creation?

 Use prompts that define your learners, goals, and structure.
-For example: “Write 3 lessons for beginners on [topic] with key concepts and a short quiz.”
+Example: "Write 3 lessons for beginners on [topic] with key concepts and a short quiz."

 Can you create a complete online course with ChatGPT?

-ChatGPT can draft ideas and lessons, but it can’t build interactive elements or track progress.
-Tools like Coassemble turn that content into real learning.
+ChatGPT can draft ideas and lesson content, but it can't build interactive elements or track progress.
+Coassemble turns that content into real, trackable training.

-What’s the difference between ChatGPT and an AI course builder?
+What is the difference between ChatGPT and AI course creators?

-ChatGPT generates ideas.
-Coassemble builds interactive, branded, trackable courses fast and free.
+ChatGPT generates ideas and content.
+A knowledge transfer platform like Coassemble builds interactive, branded, trackable courses fast.

 Unlock knowledge.
 Boost engagement.
 Drive results